Berm

 A berm is a level space, shelf, or raised barrier (usually made of compacted soil) separating areas in a vertical way, especially partway up a long slope.
 It can serve as a terrace road, track, path, a fortification line, a border/separation barrier for navigation, good drainage, industry, or other purposes.

-Etymology
+For general applications, a berm is a physical, stationary barrier of some kind.

-The word is one of Middle Dutch and came into usage in English via French.
+The word is from Middle Dutch and came into usage in English via French.
+In coastal geography, a berm is a bank of sand or gravel ridge parallel to the shoreline and a few tens of centimetres high, created by wave action throwing material beyond the average level of the sea.
+Berms are also used as a method of environmental spill containment and liquid spill control.

 Military use

 History

 In medieval military engineering, a berm (or berme) was a level space between a parapet or defensive wall and an adjacent steep-walled ditch or moat.
 It was intended to reduce soil pressure on the walls of the excavated part to prevent its collapse.
 It also meant that debris dislodged from fortifications would not fall into (and fill) a ditch or moat.

 In the trench warfare of World War I, the name was applied to a similar feature at the lip of a trench, which served mainly as an elbow-rest for riflemen.